 Mills Oakley acknowledges the ongoing impact that the COVID-19 Pandemic has had on Modern Slavery risks.
 We have continued to consider how the COVID-19 Pandemic may have increased the vulnerability of workers in our operations and supply chains.
-For example, we know the production of rubber gloves and other PPE have been linked to the use of Modern Slavery practices.
-Whilst we have been able to use work from home and other avenues in our COVID-19 response and have not required large quantities of PPE in our operations, we understand that our cleaners and other suppliers that we work with have had to increase their usage of same.
-We also acknowledge the reduced oversight we have regarding our workers health and safety in scenarios where they have been compelled to work from home due to lockdowns.
-We have been careful to implement various processes to ensure we maintain strong connections and communications with our staff who have been unable to attend the office due to COVID-19 lockdowns.
-We know that the sudden, unprecedented changes have likely placed great pressure on a number of businesses and that any such pressures may expose vulnerable workers to exploitation.
-We understand that the uncertainty and effects of the COVID-19 Pandemic are ongoing.
+We acknowledge the reduced oversight we have regarding our workers health and safety in scenarios where they have been compelled to work from home due to lockdowns, and in a post-pandemic world where flexible working arrangements are increasingly common.
+We have been careful to implement various processes to ensure we maintain strong connections and communications with our staff who when they work from home.
+We know that flow on effects from the sudden, unprecedented changes that occurred over the last few years have placed great pressure on a number of businesses and that any such pressures may continue to expose vulnerable workers to exploitation.
+We understand that some uncertainty and effects of the COVID-19 Pandemic are ongoing.

-Mandatory Criteria 4: Actions to assess and address risks
+Mandatory Criteria 4 (MSA s16(1)(d)): Actions to assess and address risks

 Mills Oakley is making a concerted effort to identify, prevent, mitigate and account for how it addresses Modern Slavery risks.
-Our desire is to take meaningful action in this space and, as such, we have adopted a continuous improvement approach looking to build upon the action taken in our first and second reporting periods and will ensure that the quantity of action taken does not become priority over the quality of action at any point in time.
+Our desire is to take meaningful action in this space and, as such, we remain committed to our continuous improvement approach looking to build upon the action taken in our first three reporting periods and will ensure that the quantity of action taken does not become priority over the quality of action at any point in time.
 This approach is consistent with the United Nation's Guiding Principles on Business and Human Rights.